 A lack of ‘stroke aware’ consultants is having a negative impact on the NHS.
-That’s according to a Senior Clinical Negligence Solicitor at Patient Claim Line.
-Susan Healey, a solicitor and team leader at Patient Claim Line, is responding to concerns nearly half of UK hospitals do not have enough specialist stroke consultants.
+Peter Rigby, a Director at Patient Claim Line, is responding to concerns nearly half of UK hospitals do not have enough specialist stroke consultants.

 “Someone suffers a stroke every five minutes in the UK.
 As a result, strokes are the fourth largest killer in the UK.